MattSegal/devblog/content/databases/django-factoryboy-dummy-data.md

 t.creator.name  # Michelle
 ```

-The ability to automatic generate related models and fake data makes Factory Boy quite powerful.
+The ability to automatically generate related models and fake data makes Factory Boy quite powerful.
 It's worth taking a quick look at the [other suggested patterns](https://factoryboy.readthedocs.io/en/latest/recipes.html) if you decide to try it out.

 # Management command